Mentoring Matters.

 Research shows youth with mentors are more likely to be successful in school, to be leaders in their communities, and to be more likely to enter young adulthood with opportunities for ongoing education and career choices.

-By sharing their experience and offering encouragement, mentors also teach and model leadership and "soft skills" --- essential to competencies that enable young people to reach their full potential.
+By sharing their experience and offering encouragement, mentors also teach and model leadership and "soft skills" --- essential to competencies that enable young people to reach their full potential and persevere in life.

-of economically disadvantaged students in Hawaii do not complete their college degree within six years.
+of economically disadvantaged students in Hawaii complete their post-secondary degree within six years (vs. 42% who are not disadvantaged).

 76%